Overview of the D&C Procedure

-- The doctor may start an IV line or insert a urinary catheter.
+- The doctor may start an IV line and insert a urinary catheter.

 - An instrument called a speculum will be inserted into your vagina to expose the cervix.
 Additionally, the doctor will also clean the cervix with an antiseptic solution.

 - Another instrument, the tenaculum, will straighten the cervical canal.
 A cervical dilator will be inserted to open the cervix.

 - If tissue samples from the cervix are needed, a small curette will collect the sample.

 - The doctor will insert another curette to scrape the tissues from the endometrium.
 Sometimes, the doctor may also use suction to remove the contents of the uterus.

 - To determine the length of the uterus, an instrument called a uterine sound may be inserted.
 If you have local anesthesia, you will feel cramping.
 After measuring, the doctor will remove the uterine sound.

 - Finally, once the dilation and curettage procedure is over, the instrument will be removed.
 After this, the doctor will send the tissue samples to the laboratory for testing.

 Recovery from D&C depends on the type of procedure and the administered anesthesia.
 In general, for those who undergo IV sedation, the doctor may ask you to rest for about 2 hours before sending you home.
 If the doctor administered a regional or general anesthesia, the staff will bring you to an observation room.
 When your vital signs are stable, they may make you stay in a regular room or allow you to go home and rest.
 Either way, it is best to have someone with you after the procedure, especially for regional or general anesthesia.

 Reminders after D&C Procedure